imWildCat/Alexstrasza-Server/README.md

 We mainly support RESTful API, here are details:

 > **Notice:**
-> 1. The version number of all the following APIs is 1, so they begin with a prefix `/api/v1`.
+> 1. The version number of all the following APIs is 1, so API URLs begin with a prefix `/api/v1`.
 For example, `/account/reg` means `/api/v1/account/reg`.
 > 2. We are using token-based [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)(Role-based access control) in this application.
 You must post `email` & `password` to `/account/login` to get a `token`.
 Then add the token to `token` field of HTTP header.

 ## Error response